nickfox/GpsTracker/README.md

 Jan 14, 2014 - v3.0.0

-Version 3.0.0 of GpsTracker is complete.
+Version 3.0.0 of Gps Tracker is complete.
 This was a very big change from the last version.
 It's been updated with ios, android, windowsPhone and java me/j2me phone clients and the servers have all been updated as well.
 Please let me know how it works, good or bad and create an issue if you find a problem.
 Thanks and enjoy the software, Nick.

 ps.
 I will be writing tutorials and documentation shortly.